samchon/nestia/README.md

 ### Software Development Kit
-> `Swagger` is torturing the client developers.
+> `Swagger` is torturing client developers.
 >
-> If you're a backend developer and you deliver a `Swagger` to your companion client developers, the client developers should analyze the `Swagger` and implement duplicated router functions with DTO interfaces by themselves.
+> If you're a backend developer and you deliver a `Swagger` to your companion client developers, they should analyze the `Swagger` and implement duplicated router functions with DTO interfaces by themselves.
 During those jobs, if a client developer takes a mistake by mis-reading the `Swagger`, it becomes a critical runtime error directly.
 >
 > Why are you torturing the client developers such like that?
 If you deliver an SDK (Software Development Kit) instead of the `Swagger`, the client developers don't need to read the `Swagger` file.
 They never need to implement the duplicated DTO interfaces with router functions, either.
 >